 - Fully remote

 Do you feel like this role is right for you?
 If so, please send us your CV, a cover letter and an example of a past project you are proud of.
-The project should demonstrate your familiarity with behavioral science or your editorial/writing abilities Please send your application directly to email@example.com.
+The project should demonstrate your familiarity with behavioral science, your writing ability, or your editorial experience.
+Please send your application email@example.com.

 More About The Decision Lab